clabrugere/rust-hnsw/README.md

 Implements Hierarchical Navigable Small World in rust, a state-of-the-art index used for approximate nearest neighbor search in vector databases.

-The implementation straightforward in the sense that it aims at following the original paper as much as possible, and while some care have been taken to make it performant, is not explicitly optimized for time or memory.
+The implementation is straightforward in the sense that it aims at following the original paper as much as possible, and while some care have been taken to make it performant, is not explicitly optimized for time or memory.

 ### Hierarchical Navigable Small World